nautobot/go-nautobot/docs/SecretsGroup.md

 ### NewSecretsGroup

-`func NewSecretsGroup(objectType string, display string, url string, naturalSlug string, name string, secrets []BulkWritableCableRequestStatus, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *SecretsGroup`
+`func NewSecretsGroup(objectType string, display string, url string, naturalSlug string, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *SecretsGroup`

 NewSecretsGroup instantiates a new SecretsGroup object This constructor will assign default values to properties that have it defined,